hrishim/llvl_prog1_book/src/functions.md

 ```

+**FIXME:** Shouldn't addOne use the value in w0 and return the result also in w0?

 When we use the *BL/BLR* to call a function the return address is stored in X30.
 So, from our program when we call sumOfN the return address is stored in X30.
 From sumOfN, when  we call addOne the X30 register will be overwritten with the address of the instruction to return to after executing addOne.
 Therefore, we save the contents of X30 in the stack before calling addOne function.
 After the function call we restore the contents of X30 from the stack and then return from sumOfN.

 Why save and restore X30 from the stack?
 Why not save it another register?

-In a real program, the other registers may be holding values used in  computation and so may not be available.
-Plus we do not know if the function being called would overwrite our chosen register.
+This is a simple program so we can store X30 in another register.
+However, in larger programs other registers may be used to hold values and so may not be available.
+Also, we do not know if the function being called would overwrite our chosen register.
 Therefore, the correct practice is to use the stack to save X30.

 ## Passing parameters via registers